BOOK REVIEWS

 “An inherently fascinating and exceptionally well written, organized and presented work of historical fiction, Lady Be Good is an extraordinary and unreservedly recommended addition to community, college and university library General Fiction collections.”

-Clare Boothe and George Brokaw Estate, New York City
+Clare Boothe Brokaw (Luce) and George Brokaw Fifth Avenue mansion in New York City

 Lady Be Good is a coming-of-age story.
 It’s a love story.
 It’s a story of friendship, grace, and betrayal.
 Pop open a bottle of Veuve Clicquot and fall into Dorothy Hale’s rarified world of glitz, glamour, and grand times during the Jazz Age.
 Poignant, heartbreaking, and a whole lot of fun, it’s filled with snappy dialogue and vivid descriptions of the glitterati of 1930s New York.
 Hamilton delivers an astonishing and tender portrait of a captivating woman who is navigating scandals in the highest echelons of society, alongside her outspoken confidante Clare Boothe Luce.
 Written in lyrical prose, this absorbing tale tells the true story of a misunderstood woman who captured the hearts of all of those who knew her.
 Irresistible.
 You’ll never look at the Frida Kahlo portrait in the same way again.”